zhaoyj1122/antispoofing_DA_PS/README.md

 2. Figures: contains the figs used in the manuscript.
 3. Models: contains the training.py for setting and training the GAN networks.
 The log of the training can be saved as .mat file by log_check.py
 4. Post_selection: contains two post filter, one is CNN and another is SVM based.
+5. SD_systems: contains the deep learning based detection system.
+The GMM baseline system is released by the challenge organizers.

+Detailed user's manual will be complete in the near future.
+For any questions, please open issues or contact Yuanjun Zhao (yuanjun.zhao@research.uwa.edu.au)